Ranks Based on Strong Amalgamation Fraisse Classes: Classes

 and, for all $\oa \in A^{k-1}$,

-and add no additional edges.
+and add no additional edges (except those necessary to create symmetry).
 Finally, extend $f$ to $f'$ by setting $f'(b') = c'$.
 It is easy to check that $f'$ is an embedding from $B'$ into $p(C')$.
 A similar argument works for $\TT$, where the ``direction'' of each edge is determined by either $B'$ or $p$.

 Finally, consider the class $\EE$ in the language $L_0$ with one binary relation symbol, $E$, and let $\Gamma$ be the \fraisse limit of $\EE$.
 Fix $a \in \Gamma$ and let $p(x)$ be the complete $1$-$L_0$-type over $\{ a \}$ extending $x \neq a \wedge E(x,a)$.
 Clearly $p(\Gamma) \not\cong \Gamma$. \end{proof}